jpadilla/pyjwt/docs/usage.rst

     ... except jwt.MissingRequiredClaimError as e:
     ...     print(e)
     ...
-    Token is missing the "exp" claim
+    Token is missing the following claims: "exp", "iss"

+``MissingRequiredClaimError`` also exposes a ``claims`` attribute with the full list of missing claims, in addition to the ``claim`` attribute which still holds only the first one for backward compatibility.

 Retrieve RSA signing keys from a JWKS endpoint
 ----------------------------------------------